 Claire McAuliffe’s story of escaping a cult

 Claire McAuliffe was brought up in a traditional Catholic sect, the Society of Saint Pius X, which was a breakaway from the Catholic Church.
-At 18 she married an older man who held eschatological beliefs.
+At 18 she married an older man who held ‘end of the world’ beliefs.

 She explained, ‘The sect was a breakaway from the Catholic Church … We were dressed basically like Amish people and for my particular family, we were home-schooled, we didn’t have any television or outside media.
 We didn’t know anything that was going on in the outside world and we had been taught that the outside world needed converting.
 It was very awkward for us.
 It was very difficult to make any friendships because we were so different.’